Trachycarpus fortunei: Uses

 Trachycarpus fortunei has been cultivated in China and Japan for thousands of years, for its coarse but very strong leaf sheath fibre, used for making rope, sacks, and other coarse cloth where great strength is important.
 The extent of this cultivation means that the exact natural range of the species is uncertain.

 Cultivation

 Trachycarpus fortunei is cultivated as a trunking palm in gardens and parks throughout the world in warm temperate and subtropical climates.
-Its tolerance of cool summers and cold winters makes it highly valued by palm enthusiasts, landscape designers and gardeners.
-It is grown successfully in cool climates such as the UK, France, Belgium, The Netherlands, western Poland as well as southern and western Germany.
+Its tolerance of cool summers and cold winters makes it valued by palm enthusiasts, landscape designers and gardeners.
+It is grown successfully in cool climates such as the UK, France, Belgium, The Netherlands, coastal Poland as well as southern and western Germany.
 In the UK it has gained the Royal Horticultural Society's Award of Garden Merit.